KailashDN/Deep_Reinforcement_Learning_Gym/Policy_Gradient/README.md

 #### In Policy Gradient Reinforcement Learning:<br />
     Step 1: Observes the state of the environment (_s_).<br />
     Step 2: Takes action (_u_) based on his instinct (a policy _π_) on the state _s_.<br />
-    Step 3: A new state is formed.
+    Step 3: A new state is formed.<br />
     Step 4: Takes further actions based on the observed state.<br />
     Step 5: Adjusts actions based on the total rewards _R(τ)_ received.